SolTy12/sol-progressbar/README.md

 ## 💬 Support & Contributing

-If you encounter any bugs or have feature requests, please open an Issue or a Pull Request on GitHub.
-Contributions are highly welcomed!
+If you encounter any bugs or have feature requests, please open an ticket at our disocrd !
+[Discord](https://discord.gg/vBdjRUej4H)